-During 2019/20 the Council purchased property interests in the Greenhead Base in Lerwick which are classified and accounted for as Investment Property.
-The property is considered an investment property as there is no specific service need for the Council to occupy it and is rented for investment purposes.
+During 2019/20 the Council purchased property interests in the Greenhead Base in Lerwick which are held under operating leases and are classified and accounted for as Investment Property.
+The property is considered an investment property as there is no specific service need for the Council to occupy it and is rented in for re-let for investment purposes.